 Boxes are stacked on racking, and allocated a space when first brought into stores.
 Each box is given a unique Identification Number which allows us to trace the movement of the box from initial collection through to the box’s end of life.
 This information is kept in both hard copy format and on our computerised tracking program, allowing us to monitor the location of each box by storage area, aisle reference and storage bin location.

 We offer a next day retrieval service.
-Email your request by 12 noon to guarantee next working day retrieval.
+Simply email your request by 12 noon to guarantee next working day retrieval.
 Turnaround times are guaranteed through the use of our own transport.
 All retrievals must be authorised by a nominated signatory.
-Our Document retrieval page explains this further.
+Our Document retrieval page provides further details on this service.

-We provide a catalogue template with your welcome pack and can also offer full onsite training.
-Additionally we can quote for providing our in house cataloguing service.
+We provide a catalogue template with your welcome pack and can also offer full onsite training on best practices.
+Additionally, we can quote for providing our in-house cataloguing service.

 The archive stores are both secure and alarmed.
 They remain locked at all times.
 Unaccompanied access is only available to staff, all of whom are DBS checked.
-If clients visit to inspect the facilities a Partner or member of management must accompany them.
-Part of the set up procedure is to security band each box before it is put into storage, ensuring that it cannot be easily opened and that confidentiality is maintained.
+If clients visit to inspect the facilities a Partner, or member of management, must accompany them at all times.
+Part of our procedure is to security band each box before it is put into storage, ensuring that it cannot be easily opened, and that confidentiality is maintained at all times.

 We have specially engineered boxes specifically designed for optimum document storage.
-All boxes are delivered flatpacked and can be ordered in multiples of 10.
-Further details are available on our range of bespoke archive boxes.
+All our boxes are delivered in flatpack form and can be ordered in multiples of 10.
+Further details can be found on our range of bespoke archive boxes here.

 We currently have two methods of returning files.
-Firstly, a digital retrieval system (DRS) and secondly, we deliver the complete box back to our customers.
+Firstly, a Digital Retrieval System (DRS) and secondly, we deliver the complete box back to our customers.
 For the digital retrieval we retrieve the file box, scan the relevant files and upload to a secure web area for our client to download when convenient.
 This is our preferred option as it is both environmentally conscious (keeping vans off the road) and provides a faster turnaround.
-However, if a client needs or prefers to receive the full box back then we offer a guaranteed next working day service (when notified by 12pm on that day).
+However, if a client needs or prefers to receive the full box back then we offer a guaranteed next working day service (when notified by 12 noon on that day).

 There is no minimum contract period.
-However, archive storage is normally a long-term relationship.
+However, document storage is normally a long-term relationship.

 There is no minimum number of boxes.

-The archive stores are fully protected against illegal entry and fire using electronic security systems.
+The secure archive stores are fully protected against illegal entry and fire using electronic security systems.